-Google has a reputation for hiring the best and brightest minds in the business.
-For all the talk of how extraordinary they are, however, their interview process isn’t as complicated as one might expect.
-In June 2015, Lazlo Block, Google’s former Senior Vice President of People Operations, wrote “Here’s Google’s Secret to Hiring the Best People.”
+Google has a reputation for securing the top talent in the business.
+However, for all the talk of how extraordinary they are, their interview process isn’t as complicated as one might expect.
+In June 2015, Lazlo Block, Google’s former Senior Vice President of People Operations, wrote, “Here’s Google’s Secret to Hiring the Best People.”

 Companies have long been in favor of using assessment tests to judge candidates.
-Where Google differs from most companies, is they use a combination of assessments in order to find the best employee.
+But Google’s approach uses a combination of assessments to find the best employee.

 “Research shows that combinations of assessment techniques are better than any single technique,” Block said.
 “For example, a test of general cognitive ability when combined with an assessment of conscientiousness is better able to predict who will be successful in a job.”

-Block said Google has an internal tool called qDroid, where interviewers “pick the job they are screening for, check the attribute they want to test, and are emailed an interview guide with questions designed to predict performance for that job.”
+Block said Google has an internal tool called qDroid.
+With it, interviewers can indicate the job they’re screening for, select the attribute they want to test, and receive an email with a guide of designed questions to predict performance in that particular position.

-Block believes the combination between personality and situational assessments give “a little nudge toward better, more reliable interviewing.”
+Block believes the combination between personality and situational assessments gives “a little nudge toward better, more reliable interviewing.”

-If you’re looking for new employees you want to really stick within the company, your interview process will need to change to spot these leadership traits early on.
+From this data, it is clear that you must become an expert on those skills for long-term success.
+If you’re looking for new employees to stick in the company, your interview process will need to change to spot leadership potential early on.

 Interviews might not be your idea of a date, but at least one CEO would disagree.
-Kathryn Minshew, CEO of The Muse, talked about job interviews with Business Insider in September 2016.
+Kathryn Minshew, CEO and founder of The Muse, talked about job interviews with Business Insider in September 2016.

-Minshew’s interview, “A CEO explains how interviewing for a job is just like dating” presented the parallels between job interviews and dates.
-She said a mistake she often sees is that people want a job in general, not the one in particular they’re interviewing for.
+The interview presented the parallels between job interviews and dates.
+She said a mistake she often sees is that people want a job in general, not the specific one they interview for.

 “From a hiring manager’s perspective, you’re looking for someone who is excited about this role or this company,” she said.
 “It’s kind of like dating [and] no one wants to date someone who just wants a girlfriend or boyfriend.
 People want to be with people who are interested in them.”